HydroSysPotsdam/Forester/paper/paper.md

 By designing Forester primarily as a tool for the visualization of already trained models we achieve a high interoperability between libraries or languages.
 Forester takes these models and converts them into a generalized format that are visualized in a web browser.
-In the released version, Forester comes with parsers for Matlab and R models. \autoref{fig:matlab} shows how Forester can therefore be used to quickly improve the illustrations of a Matlab model.
+In the released version, Forester comes with parsers for Matlab and R models.
+Fig. 1 shows how Forester can therefore be used to quickly improve the illustrations of a Matlab model.

 Forester runs on a local Python web-server and is accessible using any browser.
 All visualizations are done within the browser.
 This client-server approach allows Forester to build on the strengths of modern web illustration libraries and SVG graphics to easily build interactive figures.